 Organizations looking to leverage big data impose a larger and different set of job requirements on their data architects versus organizations in traditional environments.

-If you want to become a great big data architect, start by becoming a great data architect or data engineer.
+If you want to become a great big data architect, and have a great understanding of data warehouse architecture start by becoming a great data architect or data engineer.
 In any data environment — big or otherwise — the data architect is responsible for aligning all IT assets with the goals of the business.
 And just as a homeowner employs an architect to envision and communicate how all the pieces will ultimately come together, so too will business owners employ data architects to fill a similar role in their domain.
 But instead of lumber, concrete, and tradespeople, a data architecture encompasses data, software, hardware, networks, cloud services, developers, testers, sysadmins, DBAs, and all other resources of an IT infrastructure.

 An ideal data architecture correctly models both how the infrastructure and its components will align with business requirements and also how an implementation plan will realize the model in day-to-day operations — recognizing that requirements change constantly.
 That model includes the resources themselves, optimized data formats and structures, and the best policies for handling data by systems and people.
 That means that great data architects — just like their home building counterparts — must have in-depth technical knowledge.
 But they must also know how to employ that knowledge in the context of what owners want (or should want if they had the technical knowledge themselves).
 So architects must be able to converse comfortably with an organization’s leaders.
 Nor can they just rely on the business people to tell them what’s important.
 Data architects should also bring to these conversations their own knowledge of the business — its priorities, processes, politics, strategy, and market environment.